hschaefer123/retropie/README.md

 ## Prerequisites
 This version is prebuilt for the following hardware spec:
-(You can save extra costs by using cheaper case and cable base controller).
+(You can save extra costs by using cheaper case and cable based controller).

 Hardware | Shop | Price
 -------- | :----: | -----: